bern1ard0/lisa-1000/README.md

 ## Course Project Reflection

-### Expansive Design (Design Justice)
+### Expansive Design

-- **Inclusivity**: Designed for users from varied backgrounds to experience AI-driven immersive language learning.
 - **Intuitive Navigation**: Use of icons to make navigation more user-friendly.
+- **Global Outreach**: Designed for users from varied backgrounds to experience AI-driven immersive language learning.
 - **Immersive Experience**: Incorporates audio-visual elements for enhanced learning and entertainment.

 ## Contributing